EPCCed/2026-07-27-Fortran-inter/episodes/09-abstract-types.md

 ```
 and would have to provide appropriate implementations for the
 deferred procedures consistent with the relevant interface.

+> ## Concrete types cannot have `deferred` procedures
+>
-A concrete type extending an abstract type _must_ implement any
+> A concrete type extending an abstract type _must_ implement any
-remaining deferred procedures.
+> remaining deferred procedures.
+>

-A type extending an abstract type may itself be abstract, and
+> A type extending an abstract type may itself be abstract, and
-the definitions of its type-bounds procedures can remain
+> the definitions of its type-bounds procedures can remain
-`deferred`, but could also be implemented in the abstract type.
+> `deferred`, but could also be implemented in the abstract type.
+{: .callout}

 ### Constructor